brunoreis/fullStackTest/README.md

 12:37 - refining the api of the sequencers.
 Next step will be adding a test to mock the `rangeSeq`, because it has a different signature than the prime seq.

+And also separating and naming files and tests correctly.

 ---

 12:19 - first commit - rough/mocked implementation to define the required api.